 by Paul Fetler

-Although not religious, my mom often called Yosemite National Park “God’s Country” on family vacations.
+Although not religious, my mom called Yosemite National Park “God’s Country” on family vacations.
 Viewing the iconic vistas, of course, it is not difficult to understand why.
-As a child, I would gaze in wonderment at the enormous granite boulders in Yosemite Valley.
+As a child, I gazed in wonderment at the enormous granite boulders in Yosemite Valley.
 However, I knew those huge rocks were but pebbles, in relation to the towering mountains above.
 In suspense, I looked up at rock climbers, appearing tinier than Lilliputians, as they scaled the steep crags.
 During winter, Half Dome and El Capitan evoked, in my imagination, ominous abodes of Gods, with snowy peaks and misty clouds drifting across.

-In India the great rivers, such as the holy Ganga, are seen as goddesses.
-Legend tells that Ganga descended from the heavens, and was carefully caught in Lord Shiva’s matted hair.
+In India the great rivers, such as the holy Ganga, are worshipped as goddesses.
+Legend tells that Ganga descended from the heavens, and was caught in Lord Shiva’s matted hair.
 Standing at the most sacred peak in the Himalayas, Shiva harnessed Ganga’s power so that She wouldn’t drown the earth with Her inexhaustible waters.
 The goddess became a waterfall, flowing down into the famous river where we, Her earthly children can bathe and purify our negative karma.